xcart/xcart-docs/_pages/kb_en/modules/shop_by_brand.md

 * **Show the Brands block on the home page**: If enabled, the Brands block is displayed on the store's home page.

-* **Order brands in the Brands block by**: Choose between "Brand names", "Admin-defined order" and "Number of products".
+* **Order brands in the Brands block by**: The available options are "Brand names" (alphabetically), "Admin-defined order" and "Number of products".

-* **Number of items in the Brands block**: Set the number of brands to be displayed in the Brands block on the store front end.
+* **Number of items in the Brands block**: Set the maximum number of brands to be displayed in the Brands block on the store front end.
+Brands over this number will be visible on the Brands page, to which a link will be provided at the bottom of the block.